wifiphisher/wifiphisher/docs/pull_request.rst

 Clean up
 #########
-Most of the times you need to make changes after pull request review so the log might look like this:
+Most of the times you need to make changes after a review, so your log might look like this:

 .. code::